VEGOILS-Palm falls to Sept lows, but selling pressure expected to ease

 By Anuradha Raghu

-oils, although traders expect selling pressure to reduce ahead of the long
+edible oils, although traders expect selling pressure to reduce ahead of the

-Malaysian palm, which set the tone for global prices, recorded its sixth
+Prices of Malaysian palm, which set the tone for global prices, are headed

-straight session of losses on the back of strength in the ringgit and
+for their sixth straight day of losses on the back of strength in the ringgit

-concerns over rising crude palm oil production in key growers.
-The ringgit
+and concerns over rising crude palm oil production in key growers.
+The

 The benchmark July contract on the Bursa Malaysia Derivatives